th2-net/th2-codec/README.md

 ### 2.4.0

-+ migration to Sonatype, update dependencies
++ migration to Sonatype
++ ability to get service from gRPC router via attributes
++ reading dictionary from new directory (`var/th2/config/directory`)